-- 13. Slave software sets the CKP bit, releasing the clock. - 14.
-Master clocks out the data from the slave and sends an ACK value on the ninth SCL pulse. - 15.
-Slave hardware copies the ACK value into the ACKSTAT bit. - 16.
-Steps 10-15 are repeated for each byte transmitted to the master from the slave. - 17.
-If the master sends a not ACK the slave releases the bus allowing the master to send a Stop and end the communication.
+- 13. Client software sets the CKP bit, releasing the clock. - 14.
+Host clocks out the data from the client and sends an ACK value on the ninth SCL pulse. - 15.
+Client hardware copies the ACK value into the ACKSTAT bit. - 16.
+Steps 10-15 are repeated for each byte transmitted to the host from the client. - 17.
+If the host sends a not ACK the client releases the bus allowing the host to send a Stop and end the communication.

-Important: Master must send a not ACK on the last byte to ensure that the slave releases the SCL line to receive a Stop.
+Important: Host must send a not \overline{ACK} on the last byte to ensure that the client releases the SCL line to receive a Stop.

 Figure 25-24.
-I2C Slave, 7-bit Address, Transmission (AHEN = 1)
+I2C Client, 7-Bit Address, Transmission (AHEN = 1)

-25.2.4 I2C Master Mode
+25.2.4 I2C Host Mode

-Master mode is enabled by configuring the appropriate SSPM bits and setting the SSPEN bit.
-In Master mode, the SDA and SCL pins must be configured as inputs.
+Host mode is enabled by configuring the appropriate SSPM bits and setting the SSPEN bit.
+In Host mode, the SDA and SCL pins must be configured as inputs.
 The MSSP peripheral hardware will override the output driver TRIS controls when necessary to drive the pins low.

-Master mode of operation is supported by interrupt generation on the detection of the Start and Stop conditions.
+Host mode of operation is supported by interrupt generation on the detection of the Start and Stop conditions.
 The Stop (P) and Start (S) bits are cleared from a Reset or when the MSSP module is disabled.
-Control of the I^2C bus may be taken when the P bit is set, or the bus is Idle.
+Control of the I2C bus may be taken when the P bit is set, or the bus is Idle.

-In Firmware Controlled Master mode, user code conducts all I2C bus operations based on Start and Stop condition detection.
+In Firmware Controlled Host mode, user code conducts all I2C bus operations based on Start and Stop condition detection.
 Start and Stop condition detection is the only active circuitry in this mode.
 All other communication is done by the user software directly manipulating the SDA and SCL lines.

-The following events will cause the MSSP Interrupt Flag bit (SSPxIF) to be set (MSSP interrupt, if enabled):
+The following events will cause the MSSP Interrupt Flag (SSPxIF) bit to be set (MSSP interrupt, if enabled):

-- Start condition detected.
+- · Start condition detected.

-- Stop condition detected.
+- · Stop condition detected.

-- Data transfer byte transmitted/received.
+- · Data transfer byte transmitted/received.

-- Acknowledge transmitted/received.
+- · Acknowledge transmitted/received.

-- Repeated Start generated.
+- · Repeated Start generated.

-- The MSSP module, when configured in I2C Master mode, does not allow queuing of events.
+- 1. The MSSP module, when configured in I2C Host mode, does not allow queuing of events.
 For instance, the user is not allowed to initiate a Start condition and immediately write the SSPxBUF register to initiate transmission before the Start condition is complete.
-In this case, the SSPxBUF will not be written to and the Write Collision Detect (WCOL) bit will be set, indicating that a write to the SSPxBUF did not occur. - Master mode suspends Start/Stop detection when sending the Start/Stop condition by means of the SEN/PEN control bits.
+In this case, the SSPxBUF will not be written to and the Write Collision Detect (WCOL) bit will be set, indicating that a write to the SSPxBUF did not occur. - Host mode suspends Start/Stop detection when sending the Start/Stop condition by means of the SEN/PEN control bits.
 The SSPxIF bit is set at the end of the Start/Stop generation when hardware clears the control bit.

-25.2.4.1 I2C Master Mode Operation
+25.2.4.1 I2C Host Mode Operation

-The master device generates all of the serial clock pulses and the Start and Stop conditions.
+The host device generates all of the serial clock pulses and the Start and Stop conditions.
 A transfer is ended with a Stop condition or with a Repeated Start condition.
-Since the Repeated Start condition is also the beginning of the next serial transfer, the l^2C bus will not be released.
+Since the Repeated Start condition is also the beginning of the next serial transfer, the I2C bus will not be released.

-In Master Transmitter mode, serial data is output through SDA, while SCL outputs the serial clock.
-The first byte transmitted contains the slave address of the receiving device (7 bits) and the R/\overline{W} bit.
+In Host Transmitter mode, serial data is output through SDA, while SCL outputs the serial clock.
+The first byte transmitted contains the client address of the receiving device (seven bits) and the R/\overline{W} bit.
 In this case, the R/\overline{W} bit will be logic '0'.
 Serial data is transmitted eight bits at a time.
 After each byte is transmitted, an Acknowledge bit is received.
 Start and Stop conditions are output to indicate the beginning and the end of a serial transfer.